mamoc-repos/MAMoC-iOS/README.md

 mc.setJob(job: TSJob())
 // set the parameters
 (mc.getJob() as!
 TSJob).searchTerm = textSearchField.text!
-// execute the job
+// execute the job on nearby, cloudlet, remote cloud, or auto (let MAMoC decide) mc.execute(type: OffloadingType.auto)
-mc.execute(type: OffloadingType.auto)
 ```

 There are two working examples provided as app targets when you open the XCode project.

-For setting up the container on both cloudlet and remote clouds check the [documentation](https://github.com/dawand/MobileEdgeCloud/wiki/Documentation).
+For setting up the container on both cloudlet and remote clouds check the [documentation](https://github.com/dawand/MAMoC/wiki/Documentation).

 ## Installation